doncandela/mgah/mgah.md

   - In summary the best way to run here was to used `--exclusive` and `--mem=0` to get full use of nodes with all of their memory, but to not specify `-N`  (which typically resulting in 64-core nodes) or to explicitly specify `-N` that gives 64-core nodes as Unity currently (4/25) has a lot of 64-core nodes.

-  - Here are some typical `#SBATCH` settings that Eamon Dwight used for a script that submitted many jobs similar to the job described above:
+  - Here are some typical `#SBATCH` settings that someone in my group used successfully for a script that submitted many jobs similar to the job described above:

     ```
     #SBATCH -q long                     # required for jobs running more than 2 days